 During clinical trial evaluations, no safety or efficacy differences were observed for ramelteon or suvorexant in geriatric versus younger adults, and these hypnotics are considered potentially appropriate selections for the elderly population.

 Tasimelteon demonstrated a higher risk of adverse effects in the geriatric population in controlled trials, which may be the result of an approximately 2-fold increase in exposure compared to younger adults.
 In a pooled analysis of lemborexant, the incidence of somnolence was higher in geriatric patients than younger adults receiving the 10 mg dose of lemborexant.
 Therefore, caution is recommended when using doses higher than 5 mg of lemborexant in geriatric patients.
+In clinical studies of daridorexant that included geriatric patients, the risk of somnolence and fatigue increased with patient age.
+While no dose adjustment is required for geriatric patients, they may have an increased risk of falls or next-morning impairment while taking daridorexant.
+Geriatric patients should be cautioned about these risks prior to starting daridorexant.

 According to the British Association for Psychopharmacology guidelines, extended-release melatonin is the first-choice treatment when a hypnotic is indicated in patients over 55 years of age; there is a pharmaceutical-grade product approved for use in Europe for short-term treatment of insomnia in older adults.
 Based on trials of melatonin 2 mg/day, the American Academy of Sleep Medicine (AASM) guidelines recommend against melatonin as a treatment for primary insomnia in adults due to a lack of reliable efficacy data.
 There is mixed evidence that suggests a possible improvement in sleep latency (but not total sleep time or sleep efficiency) in the elderly population.
 Most data have not been of sufficient quality to assess for adverse events of melatonin in geriatric adults.

 Although systemic exposure to some sleep agents, such as zolpidem, tasimelteon, and melatonin, is higher in women than men, zolpidem is the only agent with a recommended initial dose reduction in women.
 Systemic exposure to zaleplon is increased in Japanese adults (and possibly other Asian populations), and is thought to be related to body weight differences or may represent differences in enzyme activities resulting from diet, environment, genetic, or other factors.
 Suvorexant exposure is increased in obese patients compared to non-obese patients, with obese females having the largest increase in exposure.
 Therefore, the risk of adverse effects from increased exposure to suvorexant, such as next-day impairment, should be considered prior to increasing the dose, particularly in obese patients who are female.
+When examined in clinical trials, neither gender nor ethnicity appeared to have a significant impact on the kinetics of daridorexant or lemborexant.

 Non-pharmacologic therapy and good sleep hygiene should be used as first-line therapy for sleep disturbances during pregnancy.
 Pharmacologic treatment should only be used if the benefit to the mother outweighs the potential risk to the fetus, and patients should be advised not to self-treat with non-prescription drugs or supplements.
 There are no adequate and well-controlled studies evaluating the use of non-benzodiazepine sleep agents during pregnancy; therefore, the use of these agents is not recommended during pregnancy.
 There have been cases of respiratory depression and sedation in neonates born to mothers using hypnotics late in the third trimester of pregnancy.
 Moreover, neonates born to mothers who take certain sedative/hypnotics agents (e.g., eszopiclone, zaleplon, zolpidem) chronically during the latter stages of pregnancy may develop physical dependence and may be at risk of developing neonatal withdrawal symptoms in the postnatal period.
 While doxylamine does not pose a significant risk to the fetus in any trimester, diphenhydramine is known to cross the placenta and should be reserved for when treatment is medically necessary.
 Melatonin is considered contraindicated in pregnancy because the administration of exogenous melatonin could potentially disrupt circadian entrainment and other pineal gland influences in the fetus.
 Ramelteon and tasimelteon should also be avoided due to animal studies that indicate a potential risk for fetal harm and the lack of adequate data in human pregnancy.
-There are no adequate or well-controlled studies of suvorexant or lemborexant in pregnant women.
+There are no adequate or well-controlled studies of suvorexant, lemborexant, or daridorexant in pregnant women.

 Non-benzodiazepine sleep agents are generally not recommended during breast-feeding due to the scant data available; non-pharmacologic methods for treatment should be used first.
 Doxepin readily distributes into breast milk, leading to potential adverse effects in the nursing infant and should be avoided during lactation.
 Zaleplon and zolpidem are also excreted in breast milk, but there are small studies suggesting that these two agents may be used during lactation with caution when medically necessary.
-It is not known if diphenhydramine, doxylamine, eszopiclone, melatonin, ramelteon, suvorexant, lemborexant, or tasimelteon distribute into human breast milk.
+It is not known if diphenhydramine, doxylamine, eszopiclone, melatonin, ramelteon, suvorexant, lemborexant, daridorexant, or tasimelteon distribute into human breast milk.

 The American Academy of Sleep Medicine (AASM) pediatric insomnia guidelines indicate pharmacologic therapy is not a first-line treatment choice for pediatric patients with sleep disturbances; behavioral interventions are considered first-line therapy in pediatric patients.
 Most sleep disturbances in children can be successfully managed with a combination of behavior therapy and modification of sleep practices alone.
 Pharmacologic therapy should be patient-specific and a risk-benefit analysis should be performed before initiating therapy.